 One easy way to achieve lower utility bills is to switch out your older holiday lights for LED lights.
-According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Mount Hope.
+According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Beckley and Mount Hope.

 6. Install a high-efficiency furnace.

 If you need a new furnace, think about purchasing an energy efficient furnace.
 Some systems can save up to $800 yearly on annual heating bills versus older furnaces.
 Or, if you’ve made a replacement recently, remember to schedule a maintenance visit for your current furnace.
 A quick tune-up can help you achieve lower utility bills by making it easier for the system to do its job.